ibm-cloud-docs/watson-assistant/conversational-search.md

 [Plus]{: tag-green}[Beta]{: tag-cyan}

-   Streaming response support from the Conversational search is currently not available in the AI assistant builder of IBM watsonx Orchestrate.{: note}
+ This feature is currently not available in the AI assistant builder of IBM watsonx Orchestrate.{: note}

 Use *Conversational search* with the {{site.data.keyword.discoveryfull}} search integration or Elasticsearch search integration to help your assistant extract an answer from the highest-ranked query results and return a text response to the user.